richardlasmith/configure-ad/README.md

 <img src="https://i.imgur.com/eGNTTzJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that DC-1 VM has restarted, Create a couple of Organizational Unit (folder).
+Now that DC-1 VM has re-started, Create a couple of Organizational Units (folder).
 (1) called employees, (2) called admin.
-We will now create a Admin user called Jane Doe.
-Set a password and uncheck the create new pw at login.
+We will now create an Admin user called Jane Doe.
+Set a password and uncheck the create new PW at login.
 </p>
 <br />